Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Receive the Gengar Coin for winning 50 consecutive matches on the GR Challenge Machine!_

-After defeating Villicilli, the Challenge Machine becomes available in Dr. Mason's lab, and the GR Challenge Machine on GR Island's Challenge Hall main stage when there isn't an active GR Challenge Cup.
-The machine tracks your "consecutive wins" after each trainer set of five you defeat.
+* After defeating Villicilli, the Challenge Machine becomes available in Dr. Mason's lab and the GR Challenge Machine in GR Island's Challenge Hall.
+The machine tracks your "consecutive wins" after each set of five opponents you defeat.
 Saving after each set is recommended and resetting from a save doesn't interrupt your winning streak.

-You cannot stop a set until all five trainers are defeated.
-If you do, your streak will be broken.
-The game will warn you before letting you quit a set.
+* You can't stop a set until all five opponents are defeated.
+If you try, you're warned that your streak will end.
 A lady will approach you and hand you the coin upon the 50th consecutive match win.

-The opponents are random and thus widely vary in typing.
-You will fight three club trainers, a club boss, and a "main boss".
+* The opponents are chosen at random.
+You'll fight three club trainers, a club/fort leader, and a "main boss".
 Main bosses are: Ronald, Villicilli, Aaron (Mason's Lab tutorial trainer), and both of Villicilli's executives.

-The easiest way to defeat each set with a single deck is to build a Legendary Zapdos deck.
-It consists of only a single Legendary Zapdos Lv.64 and many stalling/healing items.
-Zapdos has no weakness and its only attack bypasses Pokémon type resistance.
-Not having any other Pokémon in your deck ensures it will only hit your opponent's Pokémon since it can't target Zapdos.
+* The easiest way to defeat each set is to build a Legendary Zapdos Deck.
+Read the "Legendary Zapdos Deck" section at the bottom of the guide for details.

-The best strategy is to make sure you can get all energy on Zapdos as quickly as you can, use healing items as necessary, and try to remove energy from your opponent's active Pokémon as often as possible to keep it from attacking or retreating.
-Many trainers will open with a Kangaskhan and only attach one energy to it to use Fetch.

-It's meant to be a stalling opener so they can draw the cards they need to fuel their deck.
-They'll start attaching energy to it for attacking after they've powered up their necessary Pokémon first.
-Since Zapdos' attack can target bench Pokémon as well, this AI programming gives you more of an advantage than it does them.

-Here's the deck build I had the most win consistency with.

 ***